 Travel in the US: Bring Weed Intrastate Only

 In 2022, voters in Maryland and Missouri voted to approve recreational cannabis sales.
 That year saw the opening of legal weed retail in New Jersey and the first legal dispensary in New York state.
-In early 2023, Minnesota lawmakers approved a legalization bill.
+In 2023, Minnesota, Ohio and Delaware legalized recreational marijuana.

 Flying With Weed: Illegal in the US